You know it’s autumn in subtropical Brisbane because the Black Bat flowers bloom their best.

 But research has revealed one evolutionary conundrum – as the genus has evolved modern species with longer bracteoles, the less these species rely on pollinators.
 The Black Bat plant is one of the most recently evolved and its flowers offer pollinators little pollen or nectar as a reward for their pollination services.
 Black Bat plants are fully capable of producing viable seed in the absence of pollinators in the wild.

 Bat flowers like a well lit, sheltered position – such as near a fence and under the dappled shade of a jacaranda in a spot facing east.
 Bat flowers prefer growing in equal parts of garden soil, compost and premium potting mix.
 Water regularly during dry or windy conditions except during winter, when they need little water.
-Give them good drainage – they grow best in plastic pots.
-Never stand pots in saucers filled with water, otherwise roots will rot.
-Feed with seaweed solution in summer and autumn and repot in October.
+Give them good drainage – they grow best in moisture retentive plastic pots.
+You can stand pots in saucers, and water them through the saucer, but letting them sit in water encourages roots to rot.
+I feed mine once in summer with poultry manure and with seaweed solution every fortnight in summer and autumn.
+This encourages them to form clumps.
+Repot in October as growth resumes.

 19th April 2013